 Before you purchase a rooftop tent, you’ll want to be sure you have the right vehicle for the job.
 In general, if your car, truck, SUV, or van can be paired with a roof rack, chances are you’ll be able to attach a rooftop tent.
 Some vehicles come with factory roof racks already installed, but many are aftermarket additions from companies like Thule and Yakima.
 The first step is to purchase a rack that is compatible with your vehicle (many manufacturer websites makes this fairly simple with interactive fit tools, like Thule’s Fit Guide here).
 Next, you’ll want to be sure your rooftop tent fits the rack.
 The good news is that this is a lot less complicated than it sounds: most rooftop tents are highly adaptable and come with a range of adjustments and available adaptors.

 There are a few other factors to consider in regard to vehicle compatibility.
 As we mentioned above, all vehicles come with static and dynamic load ratings, which put a limit on the weight of your tent.
-If you have a car or small truck or SUV, this is especially important to know beforehand (for example, the 247-pound CVT Mt.
-Denali can only be mounted on larger vehicles).
+If you have a car, small truck, or SUV, this is especially important to know beforehand (for example, the 215-pound CVT Mt.
+Denali Pioneer can only be mounted on larger vehicles).
 You’ll also want to think about mounting location: rooftop tents can be affixed to your roof, over your truck canopy or empty truck bed, on a trailer, or even on a hitch rack like the Rubicon EP Hitch Tent Rack System (this will free up your rooftop for other gear).

 Once you’ve made sure that your rooftop tent is compatible with both your vehicle and your rack, you’re ready to load it on top (again, we recommend at least two people for the job).
 In our experience, the most user-friendly tents are those made by rack companies (Thule and Yakima in particular) that are compatible with specific racks—you can purchase the rack and tent at the same time and know you’re getting a pair that works together.
 Other designs will require a bit more DIY savvy to install (YouTube videos are very helpful), and likely a few trips to the hardware store.
 Again, purchasing from a local gear shop will typically alleviate some of the headache, as many shops will be able to help load your tent onto your vehicle.